jasonj326/variant-application-b7e3st/README.md

 As a Legal Builder, my core function is to transform regulatory fog into deployment velocity.
 In the fast-paced worlds of Web3 and AI, "legal" must move at the speed of product.

-I don't view legal as a back-office compliance checkpoint; I view it as a strategic growth lever.
+I view regulatory constraints as a strategic growth lever.
 I am here to help founders and investment teams navigate gray zones so they can outmaneuver incumbents safely.

 🧠 Professional Philosophy